hediet/blog/content/posts/2019/10/how-to-stress-the-csharp-compiler/how-to-stress-the-csharp-compiler.post.md

-It might seem simple to drastically improve Roslyn's compile time on this example, but regardless of what clever optimizations are added to Roslyn's overload resolution algorithm, if P≠NP, there are always examples that cause an exponential runtime of the type checker!
+It might seem simple to drastically improve Roslyn's compile time on this example, but regardless of what clever optimizations are added to Roslyn's overload resolution algorithm, if P≠NP, there are always examples that cause an exponential runtime of the type-checker!

-## C# can be used to prove that a Turing Machine halts
+## With C# One Can Prove that a Turing Machine Halts

 C# generics are always fun to play with.
 They provide a very constrained macro system that allows to describe rules that expand and, using extension methods, collapse types.